Azerbaijan-Armenia cease-fire takes effect | DW | 10.10.2020

 "Azerbaijan a few mins ago again struck Stepanakert civilian areas with missiles.
 No data on casualties yet," he wrote.

-At the same time, Armenian forces were heavily shelling civilian areas of Azerbaijan, the Azerbaijani defense ministry said according to AFP news agency.
+At the same time, Armenian forces were heavily shelling civilian areas of Azerbaijan, the Azerbaijani Defense Ministry said according to the Agence France-Presse news agency.

 "Armenian armed forces are intensively shelling populated areas in Geranboy, Terter, Agdam, Agjaberdi, and Fizuli districts.
 Azerbaijan is taking reciprocal measures," the ministry said in a statement.